Essential Thrombocytopenia

 Prognosis

-• Median survival approaches that of the general population if well-managed.
+• Most indolent MPN; median survival approaches that of the general population if well-managed.

-• CALR-mutated patients tend to have a better prognosis than JAK2-mutated.
+• CALR-mutated patients fare better than JAK2-mutated patients.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن